LovelaceC/Zea/content/hacking/network-hacking/contents/gathering-info/devices.md

 title: Discovering Devices Connected to Our Same Network
 type: default
 layout: page
-child: Hacking
+child: Cracking
-fold: Network Hacking
+fold: Network Cracking
 ---

-Information Gathering is one of the most important steps when it comes to hacking or penetration testing.
+Information Gathering is one of the most important steps when it comes to cracking or penetration testing.
 If you think of it, you can't really gain access to a system if you don't have enough information about it.
 So, for example, let's say you are connected to a network and one of the devices connected to this network is your target, if you want to hack that